Seastreak: Hurricane Sandy service

 Originally intended as a stopgap alternative transportation measure only for the months until subway service was restored at the end of May in 2013, the ferry service proved to be popular with locals, and the city's contract with Seastreak was initially extended until July 2013 and then was subsequently extended again, first till mid-October 2013 and then until January 2014.
 Community organizations, activists and elected officials in Rockaway and Brooklyn campaigned for a permanent extension of the subsidized service.
 Though full service on the Montague Street Tunnel was restored in mid-September 2014, many commuters continued to take the ferry, despite its extra $1 cost over the subway fare.
 In mid-October, Mayor Bill de Blasio visited Rockaway and declared that the time had come to end the ferry service, since all of the subway service that it had replaced was now back in operation.
 Despite efforts from other local officials, the ferry last ran on October 31, 2014, after Seastreak was unsuccessful in procuring an extension of the service.
-Rockaway ferry service resumed on May 1, 2017 as part of the NYC Ferry service, which is operated by Hornblower Cruises.
+Rockaway ferry service resumed on May 1, 2017, as part of the NYC Ferry service, which is operated by Hornblower Cruises.

-Accidents
+Crashes and incidents

 In October 2003, eight passengers were evacuated to Staten Island after a fire broke out aboard a ferry heading to the Raritan Bayshore.

-On January 9, 2013, at around 8:45 a.m., Seastreak Wall Street, arriving at Pier 11 from Atlantic Highlands, rammed into the mooring as it was docking, leaving a visible gash in the ferry stretching several feet above the water line.
+On January 9, 2013, at around 8:45 a.m., MV Seastreak Wall Street, arriving at Pier 11 from Atlantic Highlands, rammed into the mooring as it was docking, leaving a visible gash in the ferry stretching several feet above the water line.
 The president of the ferry company, James R. Barker, told NBC News that morning that there were 300 aboard and that many of those injured were thrown from their seats.
 The cause of the accident was not immediately clear.
 Eighty-five people were injured, two critically.
 According to the captain, the control system of the boat failed to respond.
 Lawsuits seeking damages have been brought by injured passengers.
 As of May 16, 2013, the deadline for filing, thirty-seven claims had been made against the company.
 The case will be heard in admiralty court since the accident took place on navigable waters.

-On June 5, 2021, at around 4:15 p.m., the Seastreak Commodore ran aground in the Bushwick Inlet in Brooklyn.
+On June 5, 2021, at around 4:15 p.m., the Commodore ran aground in the Bushwick Inlet in Brooklyn.
 One crew member was injured, and approximately 100 passengers were evacuated.

 In popular culture

 The ferry is seen during a romantic moment passing underneath the Brooklyn Bridge in the movie Step Up 3D.
 It is seen still operating in the year 2021 in the movie Click.
 A ferry is also seen moving down the East River in the final shot of the 2002 film Gangs of New York, in which the Brooklyn Bridge and the World Trade Center can be seen.

-In "New York Shark", an online game where a shark destroys boats and aircraft, one of the larger Seastreak vessels is featured.
-The vessel has Sea"Steak" written on the side.